mosharraf-hossain/team_riders/README.md

                 }
 ````

-We are going to iterate through each value of a numerical sequence which is passed through inputarray parameter to the `AnomalyDetectMethod` method.
+We are going to iterate through each value of a numerical sequence which is passed through the inputarray parameter to the `AnomalyDetectMethod` method.
 The trained model output: predictor is used to predict the next element for comparison.
 We use an anomalyscore ratio to calculate and compare to detect anomalies If the prediction crosses a certain tolerance level, it is taken as an anomaly.
 We can pass the tolerance value from outside to the method mentioned above.

 ```csharp
                     var res = predictor.Predict(item);
 ```
-The prediction derived from predictor model is in a format of "NeoCortexApi.Classifiers.ClassifierResult`1[System.String]".
+The prediction derived from the predictor model is in the format of, "NeoCortexApi.Classifiers.ClassifierResult`1[System.String]".
 We use string operations to extract data from it.

 ```csharp
                     var value1 = res.First().PredictedInput.ToString().Split('-');